keyboardio/Kaleidoscope/README.md

 > Called whenever an action needs to be taken, which can happen in three cases:

 > First, when the `Syster` key is pressed, and the alternate processing starts.
-> In this case, `action` will be set to `Akela::Syster::StartAction`, and
+> In this case, `action` will be set to
-> `symbol` will be `NULL`.
-This function can be used to do some setup to make it
+> `KaleidoscopePlugins::Syster::StartAction`, and `symbol` will be `NULL`.
+This
+> function can be used to do some setup to make it more obvious that the Syster
-> more obvious that the Syster input mode is active, such as sending a Unicode
+> input mode is active, such as sending a Unicode symbol to the host, or
-> symbol to the host, or lighting up LEDs, or anything else we'd like.
+> lighting up LEDs, or anything else we'd like.
 >
 > Second, when the sequence is finished with a `Space`.
 In this case, `action`
-> will be set to `Akela::Syster::EndAction`, and `symbol` will be `NULL`.
-This
+> will be set to `KaleidoscopePlugins::Syster::EndAction`, and `symbol` will be
-> can be used to undo anything that the start action did, if need be.
+> `NULL`.
+This can be used to undo anything that the start action did, if need
+> be.
 >
 > Third, when the action for the symbol should be made.
 In this case, `action`
-> is set to `Akela::Syster::SymbolAction`, and `symbol` will be a C string.
-It
+> is set to `KaleidoscopePlugins::Syster::SymbolAction`, and `symbol` will be a
-> is up to us, what we do with this information, how we handle it.
+> C string.
+It is up to us, what we do with this information, how we handle it.

 ### `keyToChar(key)`